GITSUBMODULES(7) Git Manual GITSUBMODULES(7)

 Submodules allow you to contain the working tree of another

-history of both projects separate.
-Also, since submodules are
+of both projects separate.
+Also, since submodules are fixed to

-fixed to an arbitrary version, the other project can be
+an arbitrary version, the other project can be independently

-allowing the superproject project to fix itself to new
+superproject project to fix itself to new versions only when

 2. Splitting a (logically single) project into multiple

-to overcome current limitations of Git’s implementation to
+overcome current limitations of Git’s implementation to have

-content that is not compressed by delta computation
+is not compressed by delta computation between trees.
+For

-between trees.
-For example, you can use submodules to
+example, you can use submodules to hold large binary

-hold large binary assets and these repositories can be
+assets and these repositories can be shallowly cloned such

-shallowly cloned such that you do not have a large
+that you do not have a large history locally.

 • Transfer size: In its current form Git requires the whole